 Janis retired in early 2018 from First 5 Alameda County after twenty years as Deputy Director and later CEO.
 She received her MPH from the UC Berkeley School of Public Health and worked for the Alameda County Health Care Services Agency for fifteen years with a focus on maternal, child, and adolescent health.
 She provided leadership to many countywide initiatives, including the Alameda County School-Based Health Center Coalition, Help Me Grow Developmental Screening, and others.
 Janis has served on many national, state, and local advisory boards in public health, early childhood policy, and health care.
 In retirement, Janis has been pursuing her passion of documentary photography and is continuing to consult in early childhood policy.
 Janis lives in Berkeley and joined the board in 2018.

 Deena has been principal of her own company for twenty-five years, specializing in cross-cultural consulting for global organizations.
 She began her cross-cultural career teaching American and foreign students at San Diego State University and has subsequently has worked with individuals and organizations from around the world in both the public and private sectors.
 For many years, Deena has been involved with social justice issues in the East Bay Jewish community, including at Temple Sinai.
 In the 1990s, she was a volunteer in the JFCS East Bay resettlement program for Soviet émigrés and she is currently involved with JFCS East Bay’s resettlement of Middle Eastern refugees.
-Deena is currently working with co-authors on the 7th edition of a textbook entitled Multicultural Law Enforcement: Strategies for Peacekeeping in a Diverse Society.
+Deena is the co-author a textbook entitled Multicultural Law Enforcement: Strategies for Peacekeeping in a Diverse Society.
 Deena and her husband, Michael, are fortunate that their daughters and much of their extended family live in the Bay Area.
 She joined the board in 2016.